Homotopy Normal Maps: Introduction

 \begin{defn} A functor $L: Top\rightarrow Top$ is called a \emph{homotopy monoidal} (HM) functor if it preserves homotopy equivalences, contractible spaces, and finite products up to homotopy.
 The last condition can also be formulated as follows: for every pair of spaces $X,Y$, the canonical map $L(X\times Y)\overset{\simeq}{\rar} LX\times LY$ is a homotopy equivalence. \end{defn}

 Let L be an HM functor and $\Omega f: \Omega X\rar \Omega Y$ a loop map.
-It is implicit in \cite{Bous} and \cite{Far} and can be proved also by using the delooping theorem of \cite{Seg} that $L(\Omega X)$ is always of the homotopy type of a loop space and $L(\Omega f)$ is always equivalent to a loop map.
+It is implicit in \cite{Bous} and \cite{Far}, and can be proved also by using the delooping theorem of \cite{Seg} that $L(\Omega X)$ always has the homotopy type of a loop space and $L(\Omega f)$ is always equivalent to a loop map.

-\begin{rem} Although HM functors preserve the property of being (of the homotopy type of) a loop space, they do not commute with the functor $\Om:Top_*\rar Top_*$. \end{rem}
+\begin{rem} Although HM functors preserve the property of having (the homotopy type of) a loop space, they do not commute with the functor $\Om:Top_*\rar Top_*$. \end{rem}

-Using the fact that homotopy actions of loop spaces can be described in terms of maps between finite products of spaces we obtain:
+Using the fact that homotopy actions of loop spaces, can be described in terms of maps between finite products of spaces we show that HM functors preserve homotopy normality.

 \begin{thmb} Let $\Omega f:\Omega X\!\rar\Omega Y$ be a homotopy normal map.
 If \mbox{$L\!:\!Top\!\rightarrow\!
 Top$} is an HM functor, then $L(\Om f):L\Omega X\rar L\Omega Y$ is a homotopy normal map. \end{thmb}